Building Facts Brief

 Original fire-rating regime (1965)1965 plan check (p0024) required 1-hour fire-rated interior partitions and 1-hour fire-rated ceiling throughout.

 Drainage4″ cast-iron soil stack present; visually confirmed at three points.
-Note: the landlord is replacing the cast-iron sanitary line on a separate permit (see Section C scope split).

-Electrical — current main panelFrank Adam, 125A, 20 slots (16 used, 4 spare).
+Electrical — current main panelFrank Adam, 125A, 20 slots.
 Installed 2008 (Albert Siefert, EC0002423, permit PM-08120788).

 C. Permitted Scope of Work